Kate-Pod/StockApp/README.md

-*To watch script in action you can install streamlit in cmd and run the script.*
+*To watch script in action you can install streamlit in cmd and run the script. (streamlit run app.py)*